 Step 6: Search Behavior

-Remember, Egg Head Homes initially started with Smart Homes as its primary focus but both SparkToro and Facebook data showed that Home Automation was actually the main keyword this persona used.
+Remember, Egg Head Homes initially started with Smart Homes as its primary focus.
+Still, both SparkToro and Facebook data showed that Home Automation was actually the main keyword this persona used.
 You’ll return to your search persona with more detailed keywords after you do keyword research.

 Let’s look at Lori’s search behavior: